coreos/fedora-coreos-pipeline/HACKING.md

 section applies to the local cluster case (`[LOCAL]`) or the official prod case (`[PROD]`).

-You'll want to be sure you have KVM available in your cluster.
+You'll want to be sure you have kubevirt available in your cluster.
 See [this section of the coreos-assembler docs](https://github.com/coreos/coreos-assembler/blob/master/README.md#getting-started---prerequisites).

 ### Using a production OpenShift cluster